sonvirgo/Hackintosh-X79-e5-2696-v2-GTX1050ti-monterey/README.md

 # Hackintosh-X79--e5-2696-v2-1050ti-monterey
-macOS 12 Gtx1050ti Xcode runs fine :D
+macOS 12 Gtx1050ti Xcode runs fine :D Full QE/CI

+Metal is not an issue if your dont need Metal.
+Many macOS ecosystem softwares still run on OpenGL.
+Even Xcode itself runs on OpenGL.
+Unless you develop some software in Xcode that use Metal API,.and you want to test the app in Metal Framework .
+If you just develop iOS app on Xcode, it should be fine without Metal.

+Stupid idiots just barks and barks :D

 How do you think when people run Xcode on VMware

 Just some stupid jealous to critics :D

-Any one show me his Xcode project using Metal Framework , or just some stupid bookworms :D
+Any one show me his Xcode project using Metal Framework , or just some stupid bookworms :D What the heck thier business to do with Metal, CUDA, NVenc kkkk :D

 Many stupid guys said Nvidia Web driver died blo bla.....